jindaltejas/DSA/README.md

-Repo for DSA related files
+Repo for DSA related files.